Random spanning trees in random environment: Introduction

 The MST has also been studied extensively in the literature, see e.g.\ \cite{LPS06, ABGM17, NTW17} and the references therein.
 The MST is also connected to invasion percolation and the ground states of a spin glass model, see e.g.\ \cite{NS96}.
 Many basic questions about the MST remain open, such as for which dimensions does the MST on $\Z^d$ consist of more than one connected component in the infinite volume limit.
-Very little is known about the large scale geometry of the MST and their scaling limits.
+Very little is known about the large scale geometries of MSTs and their scaling limits.
 One exception is the MST on the complete graph, for which it was shown in \cite{ABGM17} that scaled by a factor of $n^{-1/3}$, the MST converges (as a random metric measure space) to a continuum limit that is different from Aldous' Brownian CRT.
 It is conjectured that the MST on ``high dimensional'' graphs should have the same scaling limit, which has been verified for the random 3-regular graph in \cite{AS21}.
 Another exception is \cite{GPS18}, where the authors show that a variant of the MST on the 2-dimensional triangular lattice converges to a continuum limit that is not conformally invariant.
+Furthermore, the scaling limits of the MST on the giant component of supercritical inhomogeneous random graph models have been studied in \cite{BS24}.
 To the best of our knowledge, no other scaling limit results are known for the MST on $d$-dimensional lattices.

 Another model closely related to the RSTRE is first passage percolation with (random) edge weights $\weight_\beta(e):=\exp(\beta \omega_e)$.
 Given $\weight_\beta$, the distance between any two vertices $u$ and $v$ is defined by minimising